 It’s not just Google that loves new content, all of the major engines do.
 In fact, some web-savvy bloggers are testing Google ads on one page and Overture ads on the other.
 It doesn’t take too long to see which ads are doing the best when you have nearly side-by-side comparison statistics to look at.
 Just don’t make the mistake of putting Google and Overture ads on the same page together.
 While they won’t kill each other like a pair of Siamese fighting fish in the same bowel will, you will be violating both sites’ Terms of Service, and it isn’t worth killing the goose (geese) that laid the golden egg.

 It’s a snap to set up Google AdSense ads on your blog.
 Everything you need to know is right inside of the Google control panel.
 What’s not so easy is figuring out what ads are going to appear on each page.
-Since Google targets your key words, and your blog articles could possible wander towards any subject, you never know what you’re going to get.
+Since Google targets your keywords, and your blog articles could possibly wander towards any subject, you never know what you’re going to get.

 Well, “never” is a strong word because there actually IS a way to pre-test your blog’s ads before you post your newest edition.
 Here’s what you do: